Skip to main content

 Type: { height: number; width: number; x: number; y: number; }

-The current interpolated state of the cursor.
+The current interpolated cursor state.

 const cursor = new Cursor();